 Depending on any pre-existing conditions, you may be declined from receiving gap health insurance coverage.
 If you are approved for gap health insurance, pre-existing conditions will not be covered.

 ACA health insurance plans, on the other hand, are guaranteed issue.
 You can't be turned down for pre-existing conditions, and they will be covered as long as you continue paying the premium.
-You can also make changes to your plan during open enrollment or Special Enrollment if you qualify.
+You can also make changes to your plan during Open Enrollment or a Special Enrollment Period if you qualify.

 Those with certain chronic medical conditions, complex medical needs or poor health should enroll in an ACA plan; gap health insurance doesn't cover these needs.
 Further, if you have had these pre-existing conditions within the past five years, you may be ineligible to enroll in gap health insurance.